HR professionals play an integral part in the emergency management process.

 To ensure your company is prepared for natural disasters and other unexpected crisis situations, it is crucial to expect the unexpected.

-In the wake of Hurricane Ian, now is the perfect time to brush up on best practices.
+In the wake of Hurricane Helen, now is the perfect time to brush up on best practices.
 Does your company’s existing protocol anticipate these eight essentials?

 Have reliable communication